google/earthenterprise/docs/geedocs/docsrc/answer/fusionAdministration/commandReference.rst

       .. note::

-         **Note:** The default admin security does not apply to the Cutter, so although it provides security if you try to launch the Cutter from the Admin console Settings menu, it does not block direct access to the Cutter via the URL.
+         The default admin security does not apply to the Cutter, so although it provides security if you try to launch the Cutter from the Admin console Settings menu, it does not block direct access to the Cutter via the URL.
 If you need Cutter security, you must add it separately.
-See :doc:`../geeServerConfigAndSecurity/ports`.
+See :doc:`GEE Server security <../geeServerConfigAndSecurity/ports>`.

       See :doc:`../geeServerAdmin/createPortableGlobesMaps`.